joe-boudreau/flow2/README.md

 ![Writing Flow](.github/newwritingflow.png)

-Read about the process of building here:
+Read about it more here: https://flowtwo.io/tag/flow2